 - Require stronger health warnings on packaging and in advertisements

 Making a Difference

-Each year, tobacco use kills more than 480,000 Americans, making it the leading cause of preventable death and disease in the United States.1 Every day in the United States, nearly 2,900 American youth smoke their first cigarette and more than 700 become daily smokers.2
+Each year, tobacco use kills more than 480,000 Americans, making it the leading cause of preventable death and disease in the United States.1 Every day in the United States, more than 2,600 American youth smoke their first cigarette and nearly 600 become daily cigarette smokers.2

 For many young people, their first cigarette will lead to a lifetime of addiction and serious disease.
 Nearly 9 out of 10 daily adult smokers smoked their first cigarette before 18 years of age1—the minimum legal age to purchase tobacco products—and before they were old enough to fully understand the risks.

 CTP educates the public about the harms of tobacco products, working to reduce their appeal and keep them out of the hands of America's youth.

 Everything we do is designed to reduce the impact of tobacco on public health, including our top three priorities: